From Luxury to Heartache: Background

 From Luxury to Heartache was produced by veteran pop and R&B producer Arif Mardin, who replaced Steve Levine, the producer of Culture Club's previous three albums, in a bid to revitalise the band's sound.
 Due to lead singer Boy George's growing addiction to drugs, recordings dragged on for so long that Mardin had to disband the sessions and leave it up to engineer Lew Hahn to record the final vocals.
 The final credit on the album gave production credit to both Mardin and Hahn on all tracks.
 Songs like "Gusto Blusto" and "Reasons" took days for the addicted singer to finish.

 Following the release of the album, rumours of George's heroin addiction began to circulate in the press and in British and US tabloids, and by the summer of 1986, he announced that he was indeed addicted to drugs.
 In July, he was arrested for possession of cannabis.
 Several days later, keyboardist Michael Rudetsky, who played on the album and had co-written "Sexuality" with George, was found dead from a heroin overdose in George's home.

 Commercial performance and single releases

 Lead single "Move Away" became a hit in several countries around the world.
-However, also around this time, media reports of lead singer Boy George's drug abuse were starting to surface from the media.
+However, also around this time, media reports of lead singer Boy George's drug abuse were starting to surface.
 "God Thank You Woman" was the second single released from the album in Europe and Asia, it peaked at number 31 on the UK Singles Chart, while in North and South America "Gusto Blusto" was chosen as a single, but it failed to chart on the US Hot 100.

-A fourth single, "Heaven's Children", was planned to be released in July 1986, but was cancelled.
+Another single, "Heaven's Children", was scheduled for release in the UK, but was cancelled.
 Within a year of the album's release, the band broke up and Boy George embarked on a solo career, making this the last Culture Club album until 1999's Don't Mind If I Do.